 As overwhelming as the challenges of raising your teen might be, though, it is always vital to acknowledge your successes as a parent from time to time.
 Of course, you’re doing great (especially if you’re concerned about how you’re doing in the first place), but if you’re wondering about your progress in helping your teen become a well-adjusted adult, here are five clues that you’re on the right path.

-One of the tougher parts of dealing with a teenager is dealing with their emotions.
-As a parent, you can’t control when they choose to express their emotions, but you can always help them work through it.
-As teenagers are no strangers to emotional outbursts, they also need someone who can help identify and work through those complicated feelings.
+One of the trickier parts of dealing with a teenager is dealing with their emotions.
+You can’t control when they express their feelings as a parent, but you can always help them work through it.
+As teenagers are no strangers to emotional outbursts, they also need someone to help identify and work through those complicated feelings.

 When your teenager trusts that you won’t dismiss them or shut down their feelings, they will often feel comfortable showing emotion around you.
 For instance, whether they’re crying tears of genuine anguish or laughing happily at a joke you made… as long as they’re not concealing these feelings from you, then you can be confident you are raising a well-adjusted teen.